yasin-uzun/SINBAD/README.md

 You also need genomic sequence and annotated genomic regions for quantification of methylation calls.
 We provide the sequence data for hg38 assembly in [here](https://chopri.box.com/s/rf6fk2gumtbe3au83msxniwnkzkukvr5).

+## Graphical User Interface

+SINBAD has an easy to use Graphical User Interface (GUI).
+Detailed instructions for the GUI is available in the [INBAD User Manual](https://github.com/yasin-uzun/SINBAD/blob/main/SINBAD_User_Manual.pdf).

 ## Configuration

 To run SINBAD, you need three configuration files to modify: